FAQ

 I have a learning disability and need assistance.
 Can someone help me?

-ESA is committed to meeting the accessibility needs of people with disabilities.
-Please contact the Exam Department at 905-712-5385 or masters.exam@electricalsafety.on.ca to request an accommodation.
+Please complete the Master Electrician Exam Accommodation form or contact the Exam Department at masters.exam@electricalsafety.on.ca to request an accommodation.

 Once the request has been received and approved, someone from the Exam Department will contact you to arrange for a private exam session.